ReSound Hearing Aid Reviews

 ReSound Multi Mic

-The Multi Mic is, in my experience, offers some of the best value in Hearing Assistive Technology (HAT).
-In addition to the features above, it also allows for manual adjustment of the microphone sensitivity from omnidirectional to ultra-narrow.
-The accelerometer automatically switches to “omni” when placed on a flat surface.
-What makes this device one of my favorite hearing system components is that you can use it as a hub for other technologies.
+The Multi Mic, in my experience, offers some of the best value in hearing assistive technology.
+In addition to the features above, it allows for manual microphone sensitivity adjustment from omnidirectional to ultra-narrow.
+The accelerometer automatically switches to “Omni” when placed on a flat surface.
+This device is one of my favorite hearing system components because you can use it as a hub for other technologies.

-As if all that wasn't enough, the Multi Mic also has a telecoil to allow for connection to wide-area “hearing loops” found in auditoriums and houses of worship.
-This is great because even if you have a smaller hearing aid without a telecoil, you can take advantage of this very effective technology for combatting distance, reverberation, and background noise.
+As if all that wasn’t enough, the Multi Mic also has a telecoil to connect to wide-area “hearing loops” found in auditoriums and houses of worship.
+That is great because even if you have a smaller hearing aid without a telecoil, you can use this very effective technology for combatting distance, reverberation and background noise.

 ReSound TV Streamer 2

-This device connects to a television or other audio producing device and streams the sound to your hearing aid.
+These devices connect to a television or other audio-producing device and stream the sound to your hearing aid.
 It is very easy to connect and supports both analog and digital inputs.
+Streaming reduces the negative effects of distance and reverberation on speech understanding.
+For those with different TV tastes than their partners, MediaStreamer 2 allows you to hear clearly when the TV speakers are very low or even muted.

 ReSound Phone Clip+